CVE-2025-48530: Remote code execution in Google Android

 Technical Analysis

-CVE-2025-48530 is a remote code execution (RCE) vulnerability affecting Google Android version 16.
-The vulnerability arises from multiple instances of incorrect bounds checking in the Android codebase, which can lead to out-of-bounds (OOB) memory accesses.
-These OOB accesses can be exploited in combination with other bugs to achieve remote code execution without requiring any additional execution privileges or user interaction.
-This means an attacker can potentially execute arbitrary code on a vulnerable device remotely and silently.
-The vulnerability is particularly dangerous because it does not require user interaction, increasing the risk of widespread exploitation.
-Although no known exploits are currently reported in the wild, the technical nature of the flaw—incorrect bounds checks leading to memory corruption—makes it a critical security issue.
-The absence of a CVSS score suggests the vulnerability is newly published and pending further analysis, but the characteristics indicate a high-risk threat to Android devices running version 16.
+CVE-2025-48530 is a high-severity remote code execution (RCE) vulnerability affecting Google Android version 16.
+The vulnerability arises from multiple instances of incorrect bounds checking in the Android codebase, leading to out-of-bounds (OOB) memory accesses (CWE-125).
+These OOB accesses can be leveraged in combination with other bugs to achieve remote code execution without requiring any additional execution privileges.
+Notably, exploitation does not require any user interaction, increasing the risk of automated or wormable attacks.
+The CVSS v3.1 base score is 8.1, reflecting the network attack vector (AV:N), high attack complexity (AC:H), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
+Although no known exploits are currently reported in the wild, the vulnerability's nature and severity make it a critical concern for Android users and organizations relying on Android devices.
+The absence of published patches at this time further elevates the risk.
+The vulnerability's root cause is improper bounds checking, which can lead to memory corruption and arbitrary code execution, potentially allowing attackers to take full control of affected devices remotely.

 Potential Impact